AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
 Used scale, shadow, and y translation for smooth effect.
 Updated transition for responsiveness and visual appeal.

 2025-08-07: Added hover animation to testimonial cards in Testimonials.tsx using framer-motion's whileHover for scale and shadow.
 No errors found after implementation.
 Feature validated visually and matches requirements.

+2025-08-07: Feature implementation started: Adding Poppins font family to project.
+Will update globals.css to import Poppins and update font-family usage.
+Will validate font application and update memory after completion.

 ## Context7 Research History